 It never occurred to me that I could make my own herbal supplement capsules because herbal supplements are things that come from the health food store.
 I’ve learned to skip the health food store for my herbal supplement capsules and make my own.
 And you can, too.

-If you’d even like to learn to GROW your own herbs for supplements, you can do that below with our easy to read e-book on growing herbs no matter wherever you live in pots.
+If you’d even like to learn to GROW your own herbs for supplements, you can do that below with our easy to read e-book on growing herbs in containers no matter wherever you live.

 Why DIY Supplement Capsules

 - It saves you money, especially if you take herbal supplements daily.

 - Learning to DIY your capsules will give you more control over the contents – no fillers or weird stuff!

 - You can formulate them yourself to fit your body’s needs.

 - Making your own herbal supplements will encourage you to learn other DIY skills.